nxh5137/huster/docs/Aurore.md

 Besides those objects, you can collect things called memories.
 These look like as though they were created with shattered stain glass by a five year old with tape.
 Some are quite easy to find, but a bit out of the way, whereas others I couldn'tget to without getting a slap on the wrist for wanting to explore more.
-I was not dedicated enough to go out of my way to get them because the frame rate drop faster than an art exhibit in an M5 earthquake and made the 3D platforming almost abysmal.
+I was not dedicated enough to go out of my way to get them because the frame rate dropped faster than an art exhibit in an M5 earthquake and made the 3D platforming almost abysmal.
 I am willing to forgive this though since my computer is ~5 years old running on parts older than the day I built it.
 ![Screenshot (51)](https://user-images.githubusercontent.com/34407859/101929218-91b27880-3ba4-11eb-8cd0-016af8ea1e44.png)
 -Memory